AlbertHJLee/minster/README.md

 I settled on this approach after realizing that throwing more complex models at the data set - such as a neural net - did not produce noticeably better results because simply knowing what feature is informative was the main bottleneck.

 I focused on food-related instagram posts in order to scope down the requirements of my model and also to have a consistent set of image features and properties that could be modeled linearly.
-After multiple rounds of selecting features I converged on a final model with 67 features.
+After multiple rounds of selecting features I converged on a final model with 46 features.

 <a id='Analysis'></a>
 ## 2. Analysis and Model

+The 46 features used in the regression model consist of image features and metadata features:
+* 7 image kernels for detecting compositional features (e.g. how centered is the image)
+* saturation
+* contrast
+* # of hashtags
+* day of the week, one hot encoded
+* hour of day, one hot encoded
+* flag for multiple images
+* # of followers
+* # followed
+* # of total posts by user
+* mean # of likes for user

 <a id='Organization'></a>